AIRLegend/fakenews/README.md

 ### Notebook explanation
-  technique.
-* FakeNewsCorpus.ipynb: Cleaning and preprocessing the dataset 'Fake News Corpus'.
+* *FakeNewsCorpus.ipynb:* Cleaning and preprocessing the dataset 'Fake News Corpus'.
-* GettingRealAboutFake.ipynb: Cleaning and preprocessing the dataset 'Getting Real About Fake News' from Kaggle.
+* *GettingRealAboutFake.ipynb:* Cleaning and preprocessing the dataset 'Getting Real About Fake News' from Kaggle.
-* Processing_test_dataset.ipynb: Cleaning and preprocessing the dataset 'True or Fake' from Kaggle.
+* *Processing_test_dataset.ipynb:* Cleaning and preprocessing the dataset 'True or Fake' from Kaggle.
-* BayesianOpt.pynb: Obtaining model hyperparameters using Bayesian Optimization
+* *BayesianOpt.pynb:* Obtaining model hyperparameters using Bayesian Optimization
-* Train-Colab-Categorical.ipynb: Train DNN to categorize 4 types of news.
+* *Train-Colab-Categorical.ipynb:* Train DNN to categorize 4 types of news.
-* Train_Colab_Binary.ipynb: Train DNN to categorize only **True** or **Fake** classes.
+* *Train_Colab_Binary.ipynb:* Train DNN to categorize only **True** or **Fake** classes.
-* Test_Colab_Categorical.ipynb: Testing the previously trained categorical models.
+* *Test_Colab_Categorical.ipynb:* Testing the previously trained categorical models.
-* Test_Colab_Binary.ipynb: Testing the previously trained binary models.
+* *Test_Colab_Binary.ipynb:* Testing the previously trained binary models.